Actify

 Pick a time that works for most timezones

-Schedule a 20-minute live activity where everyone joins from their own device — including people in the office.
-This is non-negotiable: if in-office people share a camera, the format is broken.
+Schedule a 20-minute live activity where everyone joins from their own device — including people sitting in the office.
+Non-negotiable: shared cameras break the format.
 Run hybrid trivia, a quick team quiz, or a 'two truths and a lie' round.
-Record it for anyone who can't attend live.
-The key insight: keeping it short (20 minutes) dramatically increases attendance versus a 60-minute event.
+Record it for anyone who can't make the time.
+Keeping it to 20 minutes dramatically lifts attendance versus a 60-minute event.

-Block the calendar invite as 'mandatory' for the first session only, to establish the habit.
-After that, make it voluntary — momentum carries it.
+For the first session, nudge your calendar invite as high-priority to establish the habit.
+After that, keep it opt-in — momentum does the rest.

 4